 The IFSDAA will be a non profit making, non political, non governmental organisation, regulated and governed by unanimously accepted constitution (Guide Lines) by its members as follows:

-• The offical address for IFSDAA will be:
+• The offical address for IFSDAA

 International Foundation for Sustainable Developmentin Africa and Asia